GoogleCloudPlatform/gsutil/test/ci/CI.md

 Kokoro aims to be our primary CI system.
 For internal Googlers, its documentation is in the README.md at [go/gsutil-kokoro-piper](http://go/gsutil-kokoro-piper) and the design document for integrating with Kokoro is at [go/gsutil-test-matrix](http://go/gsutil-test-matrix).

-Kokoro listens to our GitHub repository for changes, and when a PR is submitted or code is `git push`ed, Kokoro spins up VMs and runs integration tests on the new code.
+These tests launch every time a PR is submitted by a trusted author (Googler in the GoogleCloudPlatform org), or when a trusted author manually invokes tests on an external contributer's PR.

 The build configs found in this repository under the `gsutil/test/ci/kokoro` directory and the job configs found internally at [go/gsutil-kokoro-piper](http://go/gsutil-kokoro-piper) define how Kokoro will run our tests, with what scripts, and with which VMs.